-When damage to rigging gear is discovered during an inspection or when damaged rigging gear is returned to the gear room and an accident is suspected, the gear shall be immediately removed from service and a comprehensive investigation initiated.
+When damage to rigging gear is discovered during an inspection or when damaged rigging gear is returned to the gear room and an accident is suspected, the gear shall be immediately removed from service and disposed of or repaired, and a comprehensive investigation initiated.

-For a suspected accident, the activity shall follow the investigation and reporting requirements of NAVFAC P-307 Section 12, promptly perform a comprehensive investigation and prepare a Crane and Rigging Accident Report, and forward a copy to the Navy Crane Center (Code 06) within 30 days of the accident.
+For a suspected accident, the activity shall follow the investigation and reporting requirements of NAVFAC P-307 section 12, prepare a Crane and Rigging Accident Report, and forward a copy to the Navy Crane Center (Code 06) within 30 days of the accident.
 Local Weight Handling Equipment accident reporting procedures shall also be followed.